What are GP services?

 These services include your typical GP surgery but also a range of other services such as out-of-hours or mobile doctor services, walk-in centres, minor injury units or urgent care centres.

-A fresh start to the way we inspect and regulate GP practices and GP out-of-hours services
+A fresh start for the regulation and inspection of GP practices and GP out-of-hours services

 Types of GP service